evanbarneveld/rokade-ai-chess/README.md

+BUGS

+- on promotion the queen is always white!

 TODO

-- make the engine less stupid -> improve position evaluation
 - make it smart enough to play a descend end game